 Does the null effect in the overall sample mask heterogeneity in treatment effects for different demographic groups?
-To answer this question I re-estimate the second stage treatment effect separating between different groups, and I focus specifically on women vs. men, given that women have more pessimistic expectations of costs and tend to underestimate the median wage.
-Table 12 reports the results of this exercise.
+To answer this question I re-estimate the second stage treatment effect separating between different groups, and I focus specifically on women vs. men, given that women expect higher search costs and tend to underestimate the median wage.
+Table 10 reports the results of this exercise.
 I look at the two treatments separately and I restrict the sample to respondents who underestimate the national median wage (Panel A), and respondents who expect costs higher than the statistics provided in the treatment (Panel B).
-The Median Wage Treatment does not have a significant effect on the search behavior or either men or women.
-The Search Costs Treatment, instead, significantly increase women's propensity to search.
-Treated women are 9 percentage points more likely to search for a new job in the future, corresponding to 30% of the average propensity to search in the control group.
-The treatment does not significantly change men's search attitudes.
-This result suggest that positive information on search costs is more able to move search intentions of groups that are more worried about costs, rather than simple information on the wage distribution.
+The Median Wage Treatment does not have a significant effect on the search behavior of either men or women.
+The Search Costs Treatment, instead, significantly increases women's propensity to search.
+Treated women are 9 percentage points more likely to search for a